Sage-Bionetworks/modelad/docs/MODEL-AD_metadata_updates.md

 For each study, please:

-1. Review the relevant sections for your study.
+1. Review the study-specific sections below.
 2. Update your metadata, focusing on the specific IDs and details mentioned.
 3. Ensure your updates align with the approved values listed in the metadata template and MODEL-AD documentation:
   - [Contribute Data to MODEL-AD: A Step-by-Step Guide](https://sagebionetworks.jira.com/wiki/spaces/MOD/pages/2573402701/Contribute+Data+to+MODEL-AD+A+Step-by-Step+Guide)
   - [Mouse Naming Standards](https://sagebionetworks.jira.com/wiki/spaces/MOD/pages/2125201409/Mouse+Naming+Standards)
-  - Please inform us of any inconsistencies or issues with the approved values so we can ensure consistency across studies.
+  - Report any issues or challenges!
-4. Download tempaltes from the Data Curator App (DCA).
+4. Download templates from the Data Curator App (DCA).
-  - To access the templates for your studies:
     - Go to [DCA](https://dca.app.sagebionetworks.org/)
     - Select DCC > **AD Knowledge Portal**
     - Select Project > **AD Knowledge Portal - Backend**